mmomtchev/igc-xc-score/README.md

 #### If CPU/memory is the problem

 I have lots of experience working on ARM and MIPS platforms, so you can contact me for porting the library to your specific device, but this definitely won't be free or open-source software.
-Debugging a very complex mathematical algorithm on a small electronic board with an integrated hardware debugger is not a leisure project.
+Debugging a very complex mathematical algorithm in C++ on a small electronic board with an integrated hardware debugger is not a leisure project.

 ## Program Output